• Home

 6. Pantyhose

 Stockings are passe with dresses but a nice pair of tights is okay so there’s no need to freeze your legs off just to be fashionable.
-I love wearing dresses but find myself wearing pants more often.
+I love a great dress but find myself wearing pants more often.
 When I do wear a dress, the length is important.
-Knee length or longer is more flattering as we get older and you can always wear a pair of boots over tights to cover your legs.
+Knee length or longer is more flattering as we age, and you can always wear boots over tights to cover your legs.

 7. The Itsy Bitsy Teeny Weenie Yellow Polka Dot Bikini is only a memory

 Some older women can still pull off wearing a bikini.
 They may have the bodies but unless they’ve had extensive laser treatments, I’m sure they have wrinkles, stretch marks, or age spots.
-I avoid wearing a bathing suit, but when I do, it’s a one-piece.
+I avoid wearing a bathing suit, but, when I do, it’s a one-piece.
 A single-tone or a tiny print suit usually looks best.
 Big prints make you look larger unless you are very tall.
-There are many styles to choose from so find a swimsuit that is most flattering for your body shape.
+There are many styles to choose from.
+Lands’ End has high-quality swimwear that is flattering for all body shapes.

 8. Big jewelry